- Contact information

 Invasive species rule – NR 40

 The invasive species rule (Wis.
 Adm.
 Code ch.
 NR 40) makes it illegal to possess, transport, transfer, or introduce certain invasive species in Wisconsin without a permit.
 Everyone is responsible to comply with these regulations.
 What you need to do as an individual, business, or organization may vary depending on your type of work and activities.
-Any activities that include habitat restoration, soil movement, outdoor recreation, water usage, landscaping, gardening, or habitat management may encounter invasive species.
-The official species lists are shown on the side bar of this page, and the details of the rule are shown in the tabs below.
+The regulated species list and the details of the rule are shown in the tabs below.